Playology/isolated-store/README.md

 #### root-store.module.ts
 The Root Store is little more than an Angular module that acts as a single point of entry for application state.
-It initialised NgRx with root StoreModule and EffectsModule imports.
+It initialises NgRx with root StoreModule and EffectsModule imports.
 The module definition looks like this
 ```typescript
 import { NgModule } from '@angular/core';
 import { CommonModule } from '@angular/common';